dvjones89/sheldon/README.md

 Recall Cue For File/Folder: git
 ```

-Sheldon will move the original file/directory into his data directory and symlink the file/directory back to it's original location.
+Sheldon will move the original file/directory into his data directory and symlink the file/directory back to its original location.
 ```shell
 ls -al ~ | grep .gitconfig
 .gitconfig -> /Users/dave/sheldon/git/.gitconfig
 ```

 #### Recall your files on other machines (sheldon recall)
-Sheldon's `recall` command will symlink the file from the data directory to it's correct location on any filesystem (even under different home directories):
+Sheldon's `recall` command will symlink the file from the data directory to its correct location on any filesystem (even under different home directories):

 ```shell
 sheldon recall git